areekaras/areekaras.github.io/_posts/2025-06-13-why-i-wake-up-at-430am.md

 I truly believe that massive, life-changing results don't come from one heroic, 18-hour coding session.
 They come from laying one brick perfectly, every single day.
 The 4:30 AM start is my way of making sure I always have the time and energy to lay that one brick for myself.

 Waking up before the sun isn't a sacrifice; it's an investment in the person I want to become.

+---
+This daily investment in time and discipline set the stage for the single biggest financial investment of my life.
+I cover that in the next chapter: [The High-Stakes Bet: The Course That Cost 4 Months' Salary](https://shibiliareekara.com/posts/the-high-stakes-bet-the-course-that-cost-4-months-salary/).

 {% include newsletter_form.html %}